-The Golf Director and Golf Sub Committee
+The Golf Director and Course Maintenance and Improvement Team

-The Golf Director and Golf Sub Committee are responsible for the management of all aspects of the golf course, including maintenance, current and capital account budgets, as well as producing and implementing a rolling 3-year improvement plan.
+The Golf Director and Course Maintenance and Improvement Team, current and capital account budgets, as well as producing and implementing a rolling 3-year improvement plan.

-(For further information see the Terms of Reference Documents for the Golf Director and Golf Sub Committee.)
+(For further information see the Terms of Reference Documents for the Golf Director and Course Maintenance and Improvement Team.